Lloyd8717/Hockey-Project/README.md

-I will be uploading and analyzing some python codes for my Hockey (NHL) projects.
+I will be uploading and analyzing Python code for my NHL projects from different sources such as NHL.com, moneypuck.com or eliteprospects.com for example.

-Thourgh my journey of learning how to use Python, the goal is eventually to create a model to predict future sucess and future statistics of NHL players.
+Throughout my journey of learning Python, my goal is to eventually create a model to predict the future success and statistics of NHL players